ibm-cloud-docs/sap-netweaver-power/sap-power-considerations.md

 ## Power Systems Virtual Server
 {: #power-systems-virtual-server}

 You have two compute options for SAP workloads: Power System E980 and Power System S922.
 Both can run SAP NetWeaver application servers on AIX or Linux&reg;, or SAP database servers with IBM Db2 or Oracle on AIX.
-SAP HANA runs E980 on Linux.
+SAP HANA runs on E980 on Linux.

 ## Operating systems
 {: #os-considerations}